sixxcris-labs/shopify-ad-intell/README.md

 **The difference?** Most ad platforms obsess over clicks, impressions, and platform-reported ROAS.
 We focus on **actual profit** by connecting your Shopify sales data with Meta ad performance.

-For merchants spending $50K-$500K+/month on Meta ads, the difference between optimizing for ROAS versus true profitability can mean hundreds of thousands in lost revenue.
+For merchants spending hundreds to thousands a month on Meta ads, the difference between optimizing for ROAS versus true profitability can mean hundreds of thousands in lost revenue.
 At $200K/month ad spend, a 5% efficiency improvement = $10K/month in value for a $500 subscription.
 That's a 20x return.

 ---